 October 15, 2007

-Wrestling with texts and observing shoes in an ancient learning partnership, a havruta
+Wrestling with texts and observing shoes in havruta, a study partnership

-While a quick glance at the photo might suggest that I am promoting a popular coffeehouse chain, I aim to show — and to raise up another kind of commerce.
-It is a transaction in which no monies are exchanged and whose value is incalculable: an ancient learning partnership, a havruta (Aramaic term for study partner).
+While a quick glance at the photo might suggest that I am promoting a popular coffeehouse chain, I aim to praise another kind of commerce.
+A transaction in which no monies are exchanged and whose value is incalculable: a havruta [Aramaic: study partner].

-The glowing, incandescent young woman on my right is Felegosh, my havruta.
-Eighteen years ago, this Sherut Leumi (Israel National Service Corps) volunteer alumna rode on her father’s shoulders as he walked Ethiopian lowlands, steppes, and semi-desert six months with his family and extended community.
-Their destination: Addis Ababa, this ancient African nation’s capital from where a plane brought them to their ancestral home, Israel.
+The glowing, incandescent Felegosh is my Torah MiTzion program havruta.
+Eighteen years ago, this Sherut Leumi (Israel National Service Corps) volunteer alumna rode on her father’s shoulders as he walked Ethiopian lowlands, steppes, and semi-desert for six months with his family and extended community.
+Their destination?
+Addis Ababa, the African nation’s capital from where a plane brought them to their ancestral home, Israel.

-(This year, Felegosh is an emissary in Atlanta, Georgia, where her team of Bnei Akiva volunteers is working with others to strengthen Jewish identity and instill a love for Israel and study of Torah through havrutot [plural of havruta], Shabbat and festival celebrations, community programming, and other informal education activities.
-More than seven years ago, I learned with my first havruta, Shimon, in the Atlanta Torah MiTzion program.)
+This year, Felegosh is an emissary in Atlanta, Georgia, where her team of Bnei Akiva volunteers is working with the local Jewish community to strengthen Jewish identity and instill a love for Israel and study of Torah through havrutot [plural of havruta], Shabbat and festival celebrations, community programming, and other kinds of informal education activities.

-While Jewish tradition has always valued learning with others, learning with one's peers is special.
+While Jewish tradition has always valued learning with others, learning with a partner is special.

 I have learned much from my teachers, but from my friends more than my teachers.

-For this most heterogeneous pair of peers, mutual respect and affection help bridge obvious differences in age, physical appearance, and cultural background.
-And though Felegosh and I approach our tradition from vastly different worldviews and assumptions and our practice of religious observance is at almost polar-opposite levels, we are learning much and well as we tap into each other’s sometimes radically different lives.
+For our most heterogeneous study partnership, mutual respect and affection help bridge differences in our ages and cultural backgrounds.
+And though Felegosh and I approach our Jewish tradition from vastly different worldviews and assumptions, and our religious observance and practices are at almost polar-opposite ends of a continuum, we are learning much and well as we tap into the differences.

 What have we been studying since Felegosh arrived in August?